Grapycal/Grapycal/README.md

 Grapycal is a visual scripting language based on Python.
 It provides a web-based editor for writing and ruunnig programs as a graph.

-This project is an attempt to make a programming language match human perception at best, while being powerful with the help of Python as its backend.
+The goal of this project is to make a programming language match human perception at best, while being powerful with the help of Python, its backend.

 Features: